Yorkshireman/bill_unattended/README.md

 1. I had only one day to build this so, given the limited time, I chose Ruby as a language because it is my strongest one at the moment.
 2. Although Rails is quicker to get everything up and running, it felt a bit heavy-handed for such a small app.

+As always, the SOLID principles were kept in mind throughout and I strove for clean readable code.

+It was built using TDD throughout.
+Testing technology was RSpec.

 The CSS is based around Bootstrap.
 I use Bootstrap for most things and, especially given the limited time, it was the natural choice.
 I really would have liked to have gotten Sass up and running for this but, after some grappling trying to get it compiling, time became too pressing so I gave up.

-As always, the SOLID principles were kept in mind throughout and I strove for clean readable code.

-It was built using TDD throughout.
-Testing technology was RSpec.
+I used a mobile-first approach for the layout and css; I designed everything on a narrow viewport and then scaled-up using min-width media queries.

 ####To run locally:
 `git clone git@github.com:Yorkshireman/bill_unattended.git`